Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Do we write offboarding requirements into contracts and SLAs with vendors?

-Now that you have an idea of what an enterprise vendor risk management deployment looks like, be sure to uncover more details in best practices guide.
+Now that you know what an enterprise vendor risk management deployment looks like, uncover more details in the best practices guide.

-Prevalent delivers a complete vendor risk management solution that's unified by a single, easy-to-use platform.
-If you would like to learn more about how to construct your complete VRM strategy, request a demo today.
+Prevalent delivers a complete vendor risk management solution unified by a single, easy-to-use platform.
+If you would like to learn more about how to construct your complete VRM strategy, request a demo today